-You can easily grow your own calendula and dry its petals for infusing, or purchase some already-dried online.
-Any natural oil – almond, olive, etc. – will work for this recipe, but I recommend jojoba oil.
-It mimics the oils our bodies naturally produce, so maintains skin’s healthiest moisture-balance while it hydrates and softens.
+You can easily grow your own calendula and dry its petals for infusing or purchase some already dried online.
+Any natural oil, such as almond, olive, will work for this recipe, but I recommend jojoba oil.
+It mimics the oils our bodies naturally produce [source] and so maintains the skin’s healthiest moisture balance while it hydrates and softens.

-- Dried calendula petals (enough to fill your jar/bottle of choice about halfway)
+- Dried calendula petals (enough to fill your jar of choice about halfway)